alan-wu/scaffoldvuer/README.md

 Scaffoldvuer uses [semantic versioning](https://semver.org/).

-If any changes are expiremental or parallel to the main development, [npm dist tags](https://docs.npmjs.com/cli/v9/commands/npm-dist-tag) are used to keep this version from being the default when `npm install @abi-software/scaffoldvuer` is used.
+If any changes are experimental or parallel to the main development, [npm dist tags](https://docs.npmjs.com/cli/v9/commands/npm-dist-tag) are used to keep this version from being the default when `npm install @abi-software/scaffoldvuer` is used.

 Dist tags can be used like so:
 ```